wuiler/www.java.net.ar/pages/01.blog/swore-declaration/item.en.md

 A new frontend, maybe add [Svelte](https://svelte.dev/) (you are invited to colaborate) o [https://quasar.dev/](https://quasar.dev/) (how I said, 2Qute to Be Real)
 Add mail support to connect users.
 Made Test to verify the functionality of the app.
+How about to add blockchain to every declaration.

 To learn about Quarkus.io visit [https://quarkus.io/](https://quarkus.io/)!